Skip to Content

 Pesto and softened butter in a bowl.

-Combine the ingredients in a food processor if you don’t want to do it by hand.
+Combine the ingredients in a food processorhand mixer, or stand mixer with a paddle attachment if you don’t want to do it by hand.

 Pesto butter rolled up in parchment paper.